DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

     * service_schema.json
     * ....All-other-files

-### Azure Steps
+### Environment Prep Steps
 There's a lot going on here, so take a look at this image to get a feel for what we are about to do, as we'll be working from left to right.
-We have several things you'll need to do before we can deploy this:
+We have several things you'll need to do before we can deploy (create an endpoint):

 ![overview-general-concepts](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/overview-general-concepts/hierarchy.png)